ZoneSixGames/ocean-assist/README.md

 <h3><strong>Introduction:</strong></h3>

-<p>The goal of the Ocean Assist platform is to develop a carbon offset ecosystem that uses machine learning to validate site clean up actions and rewards XRP micro-payments using authentication with the </span></span></span><a href="https://xumm.app/" style="text-decoration:none"><span style="font-size:11pt"><span style="font-family:Arial"><span style="color:#1155cc"><u>Xumm App</u></span></span></span></a>.
-We plan to implement a novel real-world use case of video action classification to identify and reward sustainability actions using a decentralized geo-location based network authentication.
-This actionable value can potentially be transferred into certified carbon offset credits with Non-Fungible Token receipts registered on the XRPL, which will drive continuous rewards into an action rewards XRP liquidity pool.</p>
+<p>The goal of the Ocean Assist platform is to develop a carbon offset ecosystem that uses machine learning to validate conservation actions and rewards XRP micro-payments using authentication with the </span></span></span><a href="https://xumm.app/" style="text-decoration:none"><span style="font-size:11pt"><span style="font-family:Arial"><span style="color:#1155cc"><u>Xumm App</u></span></span></span></a>.
+Ocean Assist will implement a novel real-world use case of video action classification to identify and reward sustainability actions using a decentralized geo-location based network authentication.
+This value can be translated into certified carbon offset credits with Non-Fungible Token receipts registered on the XRPL, which will produce sustainable revenue for an action rewards XRP liquidity pool.</p>

-<p><a href="https://arxiv.org/abs/2012.06567" style="text-decoration:none"><span style="font-size:11pt"><span style="font-family:Arial"><span style="color:#1155cc"><u>A Comprehensive Study of Deep Video Action Recognition</u></span></span></span></a> is an excellent analysis of previous neural model implementations and research in this area, upon which we have based our own implementation strategy.
+<p><a href="https://arxiv.org/abs/2012.06567" style="text-decoration:none"><span style="font-size:11pt"><span style="font-family:Arial"><span style="color:#1155cc"><u>A Comprehensive Study of Deep Video Action Recognition</u></span></span></span></a> is an excellent analysis of previous neural model implementations and research regarding action detection, upon which we have based our own implementation strategy.
 In particular, our aim is to utilize self-supervised learning to leverage a large amount of unlabeled input data by designing a pretext task to obtain free supervisory signals from data itself.</p>

 <h4><strong>Desired objectives of ML Action Identification implementation for Ocean Assist:</strong></h4>